ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/2-clustering/_index.md

 Right now we have only one instance group named **controlplane**.
 When you get more groups, from this view you will see how the instances are distributed over the groups.
 Click on **controlplane**.

-To dig deeper click on **Instances** to get more information about the instances assigned to a group.
+To dig deeper click on the **Instances** tab to get more information about the instances assigned to a group.
 In the instances view you can toggle nodes off/online and adjust the number of forks (don't do this now).
 You’ll learn more about this later.

 ## Access your controller cluster via command line